morrownr/USB-WiFi/README.md

 Note: Production of the ar9271 chipset ended during 2021.
 There are still new adapters for sale for now.

+Note: I own one or more adapters based on the ar9271 chipset.
+Feel free to ask questions.

 ```
 =====> ALFA AWUS036NHA <=====
 ```